———————————————

 At this point, I feel I ought to clarify one thing.
 In the ideal world, I would settle down with a strong smart caring man in a beautiful and safe place (which would probably mean outside of Skyrim) and never lay my hands on a sword.
 But I have to live in the real world.
 There is no doubt in my mind – I can't possibly think of keeping home and raising children before I have gained at least some clarity about those weird things going on around me and possibly gotten some of my memory back.
 I mean, do I already have a home, a family, is there someone waiting for me somewhere?

 I wasn't a virgin before Hadvar, but that doesn't necessarily mean I'm married.
 Not at all, in this day and age.
-In fact, I have a strong feeling I'm not, and I know for certain that I don't have any children.
+In fact, I have a strong feeling I'm not, and I know for certain that I've never had children.
 But what about parents, siblings, friends?
-How could I possibly find peace of mind without finding out?
+How could I ever have peace of mind without finding out?

 Oh.
 Excuse me a moment while I jump up and go help Sigrid with the breakfast.
 It's the least I can do to repay their kindness, and besides, I so love cooking.